Addressing Pediatric Suicide

 Silhouette of teen girl.

 “As tempting as it might be to pin this increase on one specific thing, it is likely to be a complex interaction of several factors.
-Children’s hospitals must continue to invest in and advocate for children’s mental health,” Huszti says.
+Children’s hospitals must continue to invest in and advocate for children’s mental health,” Huszti said.

 Children’s hospital suicide-self injury ED cases by year.
 Source: Pediatric Health Information System (PHIS)